Why is Organic Traffic Decreasing? Reasons & How to Fix

 Experiencing a decline in organic traffic?
 Our SEO experts can diagnose the issue and implement strategies to recover your traffic.
 Request a tailored proposal today and get your traffic back on track

-Top 9 reasons why your organic traffic is dropping
+Top 9 reasons why your organic traffic drop is happening

 This list isn’t fully exhaustive.
 If you’ve tested all I listed here and still can’t figure out why your organic traffic is dropping, I strongly recommend you speak with an SEO professional.
 Most times, an expert has the experience of having dealt with many different types of websites, industries, and situations, and they can leverage that experience to determine a root cause.